aliza13/CS260-Data-Structures/W8 Hash Table/README.md

 A contains function that returns whether the value is already in the hashtable

-(optional) A delete function that removes a value based on its hash and then returns that value…

 Then create a smarter hashtable (double hashing or chaining) including at least the same functions as the simple hashtable